All Blacks' Williams agrees to join Toronto Wolfpack

 "The main point of excitement for our club is that we are signing a great Rugby League player who has the hunger to be successful in Super League much as he was in the NRL and Rugby Union."

-The 34-year-old, who won the National Rugby League Premiership in 2004 with the Bulldogs and again in 2013 with the Sydney Roosters, was part of the New Zealand sevens team that lost in the quarter-finals at the 2016 Rio Olympics.
-He also won World Cups with the All Blacks in 2011 and 2015.
+Williams was part of the New Zealand sevens team that lost in the quarter-finals at the 2016 Rio Olympics.

 A former professional boxer who won all seven of his bouts, Williams was stripped of his belts in 2013 after failing to defend his international and New Zealand heavyweight titles.